senimanjs/seniman/README.md

 ### Any example of this framework running somewhere?
 I want to see how a remotely-driven UI feels like.

 Yes -- the documentation site for Seniman is built using Seniman itself!
 You can access the (currently in-development) site at [senimanjs.org](https://senimanjs.org/).

+### TypeScript support?
+Some early users are using TypeScript to build with Seniman -- official support's coming soon!